finnci/weather/README.md

 5 - Longitude

-6 - amount of time in hours you want this to run
+6 - amount of time in hours you want this to run .. will actually run for half the time

 To Do:
 ======